 Centrelink can give you with information about family payments, the family tax benefit, and how your payments may be affected by changes to child support arrangements.

 Department of Human Services (Child Support) administers the child support scheme to ensure parents contribute to the costs of raising children after separation.
 They give support and help to parents, including calculating, collecting and transferring child support payments.

-Federal Circuit Court makes decisions about a range of issues including child support matters.
+Federal Circuit and Family Court of Australia makes decisions about a range of issues including child support matters.